 Not so much as it turns out, especially as far as my internet based predictions are concerned.

-However, this year as the whole Net turns murkier, I feel constrained to offer only 5 iron clad Internet certainties lest the more dire revelations spiral mankind even more quickly into moral degradation.
+However, this year as the whole Net turns murkier, I feel constrained to offer only 5 iron-clad Internet certainties lest my more dire revelations spirals mankind into moral degradation even more quickly.